narze/awesome-websites-as-answers/README.md

 - https://www.idontwanttotalkaboutit.net - You need an advance health care directive!!!
 - https://www.caniuse.com - Can i use this feature on my website ?
 - https://www.whatismyip.com/ - Use to identify your public ip address ?
+- https://whatwebcando.today/ - Can I rely on the Web Platform features to build my app?

 ## Criteria